silitics/rugpi/www/docs/ctrl/advanced/fleet-management.md

 :::tip
 As Rugix Ctrl is independent from a fleet management solution, it avoids vendor lock-in.
 When using Rugix Ctrl, **you can switch between different fleet management solutions at anytime** and continue updating your existing fleet.
-It also allows you to chose a fleet management provider based on the needs and requirements of your application.
+It also allows you to choose a fleet management provider based on the needs and requirements of your application.
+If you don't know which solution to choose, Silitics, [the company behind Rugix](/commercial-support) offers consulting _free of charge_, assuming that any purchase of a fleet management solution will go through us such that we can earn a commission on the sale.
+This offer provides you with free, independent consulting on which solution to choose while also supporting the development of Rugix through the commission.
+Typically, the commission will come out of the margin of the fleet management solution, so it will not be to your disadvantage.
 :::

 Currently, there are ready-made integrations with [thin-edge.io](https://thin-edge.io/) and [Mender](https://mender.io/).